iov-one/docs/docs/weave-tutorial/08-app.md

 - **Makefile**`: contains build scripting and tooling commands
 - **app**: contains blockchain application components such as `tx`, `crontask`, and `codec.proto` of the main application.

-## App

 This section tells where Weave gets it's charm thus the *extensibility* feature that we have been mentioning over and over in this tutorial.
 A blockchain application generally depends on authentication mechanisms, networking, database, and application logic.
 Generally in blockchain application codebases, only thing you can do is to write an application with the existing components and mechanisms that blockchain developers and see if the solution works out for you.
-Solution is not enough for you, I wish you good luck on implementing your requirements on a broadly used blockchain project `¯\_(ツ)_/¯`
+I wish you good luck on modifying a broadly used and older blockchain projects to fit the requirements **¯\\\_(ツ)_/¯**

 ### Authenticator